Search All Financial Reports

 Check Registers are weekly reports of checks written for the County and Comptroller.
 They provide transparency in the spending of governmental resources.
 Wire transfers, similar electronic transactions, employee pay checks and purchases by credit cards are not provided in this report.

 The General Fund is used to account for all revenues and expenditures applicable to the general operations of the Comptroller which are not accounted for in another fund.
 All general operating revenues that are not restricted or designated by outside sources as to their use are recorded in the General Fund.
 The Records Modernization Trust Fund was established in 1987 pursuant to an act of the Florida Legislature.
 This fund accounts for certain recording fees that are earmarked for modernizing the public records system of the Comptroller’s Office.
+The Court Technology Fees Fund is used to account for certain recording fees that are collected on behalf of the Board of County Commissioners, the Orange County Clerk of the Circuit and County Courts, and the Florida Association of Court Clerks and are to be used for court-related technology.
+The Documentary and Intangible Tax Fund is used to account for certain statutorily required recording fees that are collected on behalf of and remitted to the State of Florida.

 Pursuant to state law, effective with audits for fiscal years beginning October 1, 2019, Community Redevelopment Agencies (CRA’s) with revenues or a total of expenditures in excess of $100,000 must have a separate financial audit report prepared.
 The County has two CRA’s that meet the requirements for separate financial reporting: the International Drive CRA and the Orange Blossom Trail CRA.
 The annual reports presented here include the basic financial statements, narrative information and analyses and opinions from the County’s independent auditor, for each of the CRA’s.